Riley-D-1/Software-Assesment-Task-1/PROJECT_DEVELOPMENT.md

 @app.route('/NeoWs_Feed', methods=['POST'])
 def NeoWS_Feed():
     #TO DO!
-    # ADD function calling the API dtaa and then sort it using pandas and visualise any graphs or data.
+    # ADD function calling the API data and then sort it using pandas and visualise any graphs or data.
     return render_template('NeoWs_feed.html')

 @app.route('/param',methods=['POST'])